 - 2019 (Potsdam, Germany) - Workshop "Herausforderungen für die nachhaltige Entwicklung, Bereitstellung und Pflege von Forschungssoftware in Deutschland" & Poster "The SuLMaSS Project: Development of a Sustainable Open Source Software Package for Cardiac Electrophysiology"

 EMBC: IEEE Engineering in Medicine and Biology Conference

-- 2019 (Berlin, Germany) - Presentation "Inter-Species Differences in the Response of Sinus Node Cellular Pacemaking to Changes of Extracellular Calcium" & Special Session Organizer "Computational Cardiac Modeling at the Interface of Engineering and Clinics"
+- 2019 (Berlin, Germany) - Special Session Organizer "Computational Cardiac Modeling at the Interface of Engineering and Clinics"; Presentation "Inter-Species Differences in the Response of Sinus Node Cellular Pacemaking to Changes of Extracellular Calcium"; Chair of 4 further sessions

 FIMH: Functional Imaging and Modelling of the Heart